Dream Lover (1993 film): Plot

 Despite being unnerved by these revelations, Ray is still in love with his wife and attracted to her.
 However, Ray becomes increasingly paranoid when Lena sports bruises that she will not explain and begins doing things that indicate she is having an affair.
 During a tense confrontation, Lena taunts Ray by claiming to have had an affair with an unnamed friend of his and telling Ray his children might not be biologically his.
 Ray hits Lena and storms out of their penthouse apartment.
 Lena deliberately causes bruises to herself and damage to the home, framing Ray and having him arrested.
-Lena's psychiatrist, Dr Stein, has Ray committed to a mental hospital for observation.
+Lena's psychiatrist, Dr. Stein, has Ray committed to a mental hospital for observation.

-During a hearing to ascertain Ray's sanity, Dr Stein reveals Lena had alleged longtime physical abuse by Ray, and that Ray is a danger to Lena; Ray vehemently denies both claims.
+During a hearing to ascertain Ray's sanity, Dr. Stein reveals Lena had alleged longtime physical abuse by Ray, and that Ray is a danger to Lena; Ray vehemently denies both claims.
 Ray's friend Norman testifies against Ray, proving Ray's accusation of an affair with Lena are false, even though he admits being attracted to her.
-When Ray brings up the Lena's hotel receipts, indicating an affair on her part, Lena claims her credit card was stolen and somebody else was booking the hotel under her name.
+When Ray brings up Lena's hotel receipts, indicating an affair on her part, Lena claims her credit card was stolen and somebody else was booking the hotel under her name.
 Despite Ray's increasingly desperate attempt to prove that Lena has been lying, the judge finds Ray to be mentally incompetent and orders him held for six months.
 Shortly after being committed, Ray - under heavy sedation - is visited by Lena, who privately admits to him that his suspicions about her were correct and that she had planned this for years to get his money.

 Ray devises a plan of revenge.
 He convinces Elaine – the wife of his friend Larry – to tell Lena that she made "a mistake" in her "master plan".
 Elaine suspects Lena has been having an affair with Larry, who secretly bought a house in New Zealand without Elaine's knowledge, and which might be an escape plan by Lena.

 Lena shows up at the mental institution to talk to Ray.
 On the hospital grounds outside the building, Ray lures Lena away from the attendants who are supposed to be supervising him, having enlisted a fellow inmate to provide a distraction.
 Lena, who does not deny Ray's accusation that she is a psychopath, confirms her affair with Larry and says she will dispose of him as she did Ray.
 Ray compliments Lena on her scheme but tells her that having him declared insane was the "mistake" because he could not now be held legally accountable for killing her.
 Ray proceeds to strangle Lena to death on the lawn.